How to find the best Risk and Reward ratio in FX

 Let's discuss two scenarios to better understand how to select risk to reward ratio for our trades:

-Scenario 1: Let's say you are trading Doji or some other trading pattern that have 50% success rate, in other words, price can go in any direction.
+Scenario 1: Let's say you are trading Doji or some other trading pattern that has a 50% success rate, in other words, the price can go in any direction.
 In order to make money trading this setup in the long run, your rewards need to be greater than risks.
 Keep in mind that there are also trading and non trading fees that need to be covered.
-Ideally, when success rate is 50%, risk to reward ratio should be 1:2 or greater.
+Ideally, when the success rate is 50%, the risk to reward ratio should be 1:2 or greater.

 How to spot risks and rewards